InfoSecREDD/Proxmark3-Amiibo-Emulate/README.md

 # Proxmark3-Amiibo-Emulate
-This Bash Script automatically emulates the Amiibo tag using any Bash terminal.
+This Bash Script automatically emulates the Amiibo tag using any Bash terminal and Proxmark3.
 Such as - Termux (using BT(or USB)-TCP Bridge method), Kali Linux, Ubuntu, etc..

 Syntax: